 There is growing momentum for NFU in the United States.
 A 2016 poll showed at least two-thirds of Americans support NFU.
 In January 2019, Senator Elizabeth Warren (D-MA) and Chairman of the House Armed Services Committee Representative Adam Smith (D-WA9) introduced the No First Use Act (S.272/H.R.921) which states, “It is the policy of the United States to not use nuclear weapons first.”

-A 2016 Global Zero study that looked at the potential for a NFU policy to encourage proliferation by US allies with extended deterrence agreements found no evidence that a country’s decision to remain non-nuclear was based on its expectation that the United States would conduct a nuclear first strike on its behalf.
+A 2016 Global Zero study that looked at the potential for a NFU policy to encourage proliferation by U.S. allies with extended deterrence agreements found no evidence that a country’s decision to remain non-nuclear was based on its expectation that the United States would conduct a nuclear first strike on its behalf.
 The reliability of commitments to second-strike and conventional (non-nuclear) defense were found to be more important to extended deterrence.
 A move to develop nuclear weapons would also go against allied obligations under the Nuclear Non-Proliferation Treaty.

 Every American president has sole authority to order the launch of nuclear weapons.
 No one — not Congress, not the secretary of defense, not the chairman of the Joint Chiefs of Staff — can veto his or her decision.
 That means under the current system, one person has the power to start a nuclear war at any time, for any reason.